exsat-network/evm-contract/docs/local_testnet_deployment_plan.md

 }
 ```

-### 5. Start eos-evm-node (a.k.a.
+### 5. Start evm-node (a.k.a.
 Silkworm Node)

-A eos-evm-node is a node process of the virtual ethereum blockchain that validates virtual ethereum blocks and serves the read requests coming from eos-evm-rpc.
+A evm-node is a node process of the virtual ethereum blockchain that validates virtual ethereum blocks and serves the read requests coming from evm-rpc.
 It will not produce blocks.
 However, it will consume blocks from Antelope node and convert Antelope blocks into Virutal Ethereum blocks in a deterministic way.

 To set it up, we need to first make up a genesis of the virtual ethereum blockchain that maps to the same EVM state of the evm account of the Antelope chain that just initialized in the previous steps.